SwedbankPay/developer.swedbankpay.com/products/index.md

 sidebar_icon: payments
 title: Product Offerings
 description: |
-  **Discover the benefits and capabilities of our two primary product offerings, PaymentMenu and Single Payment.
+  **Discover the benefits and capabilities of our two primary product offerings, Payment Menu and Instrument Mode.
 Catering to different merchant needs, these solutions streamline online transactions while offering a seamless and secure payment experience.
 Browse the details below to understand the distinct advantages of each product offering and make an informed decision on the best fit for your business.**
 menu_order: 400
 ---